Swami Dada

 Swami Dada is a 1982 Indian Hindi-language action film directed by Dev Anand, starring Mithun Chakraborty, Naseeruddin Shah, newcomer Christine O'Neil, Padmini Kohlapure and Dev Anand.
-The film was the first credited screen appearance of Jackie Shroff.
-Music was provided by R.D.Burman for this film.
-A couple of songs became popular.
+The film was the debut film of Jackie Shroff.
+The film's soundtrack and score was composed by R.D.
+Burman.

 Plot

 Swami Dada is the story of Hari Mohan, a saintly person who organizes Hindu prayers and discourses in a warm and welcoming atmosphere.
 He is called "Swami Dada" by everyone.
 He has many followers and devotees who throng in large numbers to hear his sermons.
-What they do not know that Hari Mohan is a professional thief, and is now conspiring with a young woman, and a group of orphaned children to steal the temple's jewellery.
+What they do not know is that Hari Mohan is a professional thief, and is now conspiring with a young woman, and a group of orphaned children to steal the temple's jewelry.